 “What the fuck do you want, Price?!”
 Boe screamed out loud and shook Dan’s hand away.
 Dan said nothing and just pointed at Liam.

 “If he stole your weed, where is it now?
 He must have it on him, right?”
 Dan asked, calmly.
-Boe seemed like not knowing what to say.
+Boe seemed like he didn’t know what to say.
 Liam couldn’t help thinking that he had smoked so much that he fucked his brain completely at some point.

 Dan rolled his eyes and said to Boe’s friends, “Come on, feel free to search him.”
 Two of them moved toward Liam and started looking inside his pockets.